 Eli Cortiñas' work revolves around the visual and cultural representation of female identity and its media representation, considering it in relation to class, education, attribution of ethnicity, age, mobility, and a wide range of other intersections.
 Her works invite us to approach themes of power and memory culture both historically and through pop-culture.

 Kunstverein Braunschweig dedicates Eli Cortiñas' extensive body of work the first institutional solo show in Germany.
-The exhibition brings together major works from the last 10 years and presents installations newly conceived especially for the exhibition at Villa Salve Hospes.
+The exhibition brings together key works and presents installations newly conceived especially for the exhibition at Villa Salve Hospes.

 Eli Cortiñas was born in Las Palmas de Gran Canaria and lives and works in Berlin.
 From 2019 to 2022 she shared a professorship with artist Candice Breitz at HBK Braunschweig and recently received the call as professor of media art at HGB Leipzig.
 She studied at the Academy of Media Arts in Cologne and at the European Film College in Ebeltoft, Denmark.
 She has received numerous grants and residencies such as the Villa Massimo in Rome, Italy, the Karl Schmidt-Rottluff or the Fundación Botín Scholarship and has been represented in several group exhibitions and film festivals including 6th Ural Biennial Ekaterinburg (2021); "Rendering Refusal", Transmediale, Berlin (2021); "Resistant Faces", Pinakothek der Moderne, Munich (2020); "Maske.
 Kunst der Verwandlung," Kunstmuseum Bonn (2019); Riga Biennial of Contemporary Art, Riga (2018); Prospectif Cinéma, Centre Pompidou, Paris (2016).